 You can print study pages from the Navigator without having to open them.
-Only study pages that contain data can be printed, and only study pages and subjects included in the current subject list and page list can be selected for printing.
+Only study pages that contain data can be printed, and only study pages and participants included in the current participant list and page list can be selected for printing.

-The Navigator provides several options to print for selecting one or more individual study pages or subjects or selecting a selected group of study pages or subjects.
+The Navigator provides several options to print for selecting one or more individual study pages or participants or selecting a selected group of study pages or participants.
 These options differ depending on the current navigation order setting.